emca-it/OP5-Documentation/nsclient/docs/getting_started.md

 The "--add-missing" will force NSClient++ to add all missing keys to the settings store.

-So lets go ahead and run this command and see what our nsclient.ini file looks like.
+So let's go ahead and run this command and see what our nsclient.ini file looks like.
 If you open up the file you will be pleasantly (or not) surprised it has very few options.
-The reason for this is the modular nature of NSClient++ with a clean install there are no modules configured so we only get configuration options for the "core program" which really has very little in the way of configuration.
+The reason for this is the modular nature of NSClient++.
+A clean install has no modules configured, so we only get configuration options for the "core program" which really has very little in the way of configuration.

 Now if we regret this option we can remove all the keys which have the default value by running:  `nscp settings --generate ini --remove-defaults --load-all`